zlogic/mendix-docs/content/en/docs/apidocs-mxsdk/apidocs/catalog/registration-api.md

 Store the generated value {GENERATED_PAT} somewhere safe so you can use it to authorize your API calls.

-## Examples {#registration}

-### Calling the Catalog Registration API
+## Calling the Registration API

 Follow this series of REST calls (described in detail in the following sections) to register the details of your exposed services:

-1. Register the application and retrieve an application UUID.
+1. [Register the application](#register-application) and retrieve an application UUID.
-2. Use the application UUID to register the environment and retrieve the environment UUID.
+2. Use the application UUID to [register the environment](#register-environment) and retrieve the environment UUID.
-3. Use the application UUID and the environment UUID to register services.
-If needed, use the Transform API (an endpoint of the Registration API) to get your service contract in the right format before registering the service.
+3. Use the application UUID and the environment UUID to [register services](#register-services).
+If needed, use the [Transform API](#transform-api) (an endpoint of the Registration API) to get your service contract in the right format before registering the service.

 The Registration API specification describes all the optional fields, required formats, and other operations on these same paths.

-In this how-to, you will fill out only the required fields and one operation per path.
+## Examples {#registration}

-### Registering an Application Through the Catalog Registration API
+### Registering an Application {#register-application}

 To register an application, you need the following:

-* *Personal access token
+* Personal access token
-* *Application Name
+* Application Name

 You can see an example of a request below: